Forecasting

 Cons of Inventory Forecasting in Excel

-2. Prone to error
+2. Excel forecasting is prone to error

 Forecasting in Excel can be approached from a variety of different angles.
 Understanding these will allow you to make more accurate predictions about your future course of action.